clearent/ClearentIdtechIOSFramework/README Developer Guide.md

 ### UI Initialization

-ClearentUIManager is a singleton class that will provide all these view controllers.
+ClearentUIManager is a singleton class that will provide access to the main UI flows of the SDK.
 Similar to ClearentWrapper, ClearentUIManager has a method that sets the configuration needed by the SDK and SDK UI to work properly:

 ```
     public func initialize(with configuration: ClearentUIManagerConfiguration)